Curated OER

 Alcohol: Grades 3-5

-Young scholars investigate alcohol safety by researching the Internet.
+Learners investigate alcohol safety by researching the Internet.
 In this drugs and alcohol lesson, students discuss the legal drinking age and brainstorm the problems drinking can cause.
-Young scholars complete a...
+Learners complete a worksheet about...

 Curated OER